CERT/CC

 SILK_COUNTRY_CODES

-This environment variable allows the user to specify the country code mapping file that rwfilter and the ccfilter(3) plug-in use.
+This environment variable allows the user to specify the country code mapping file used by the fields and switches specified in the ccfilter(3) manual page.
 The value may be a complete path or a file relative to SILK_PATH.
-If the variable is not specified, the code looks for a file named country_codes.pmap in the location specified by SILK_PATH.
+See the "FILES" section for standard locations of this file.

 SILK_LOGSTATS

-This environment variable is currently an alias for SILK_LOGSTATS_RWFILTER.
+This environment variable is currently an alias for the SILK_LOGSTATS_RWFILTER environment variable described below.
 The ability to log invocations may be extended to other SiLK tools in future releases.

 SILK_LOGSTATS_DEBUG